justtrexxyyy/MusicBot/README.md

 If you like this project, consider starring the repository to show your support!
 ```

-This updated version includes your Discord ID link with your header username "Unknownz."
+This updated version includes your Discord ID link with your header username "heyyelixer."
 Let me know if there's anything else you'd like adjusted!